 For more information, see the Capacity Tier section in the Veeam Backup & Replication User Guide.

 Veeam Backup & Replication allows the SP to move the following types of tenant backups to capacity tier:

-- Encrypted and unencrypted backups created by tenants that run Veeam Backup & Replication 9.5 Update 4.
+- Encrypted and unencrypted backups created by tenants that run Veeam Backup & Replication 9.5 Update 4 or later.